top of page

 Audit Committee Takeaways

 Audit committees should familiarize themselves with the basics of the IIA Standards and monitor how the company’s internal audit function is implementing them.
 Deloitte’s paper provides a good overview of the objectives of the Standards and of the role that the audit committee can play.
-Since the effective date is only about 13 months away, the CAE should already be assessing internal audit’s current practices against the Standards and identifying actions necessary for implementation.
+The CAE should already be assessing internal audit’s current practices against the Standards and identifying actions necessary for implementation.
 As Deloitte points out: “While more mature internal audit functions may be more aligned with the new Standards, many internal audit functions are finding that they need to take some action for conformance.”
 If the new IIA Standards have not previously been discussed with the CAE, the audit committee may want to get up to speed on what steps he or she is taking.

 Recent Posts